prisma/prisma-engines/README.md

 - **Unit tests**: They test internal functionality of individual crates and components.

   You can find them across the whole codebase, usually in `./tests` folders at the root of modules.
+These tests can be executed via `cargo test`.
+Note that some of them will require the `TEST_DATABASE_URL` enviornment variable set up.

 - **Integration tests**: They run GraphQL queries against isolated instances of the Query Engine and asserts that the responses are correct.